-In collaborative divorce, both parties want to settle.
+In a collaborative divorce, both parties want to settle.
 They are working to reach an agreement out of court.
 But they know that this is going to take work.
 They know that it isn’t easy.
 They know it will take time, and they know that they need the help of professionals because they are not capable of doing it all on their own.

 Collaborative divorce offers the hope of settlement where it might not be there otherwise.
 Both parties have attorneys on a limited scope representation — where the attorneys are committed to helping the parties settle.
 Otherwise, they cannot be litigation attorneys if settlement negotiations break down and litigation commences.

 Collaborative lawyers are generally members of the International Academy of Collaborative Professionals (“IACP”).
 They are trained in both mediation and collaborative practice.